Growth Mindset Lesson Plans and Resources

 We put everything you need to introduce a growth mindset to your students by explicitly teaching them about 21st Century Skills / Competencies.

-- It currently has over 10 awesome teaching resources around 21st-century learning skills.
+- It currently has over 90 lessons focused around 21st-century learning skills.

-- We plan on adding more bonus goodies to the bundle!
+- We constantly add more bonus goodies to the bundle!